 Southern Pantanal 2 – The Mad Mad Moonlight News came half way through our evening safari of a Jaguar kill.
-We drove directly to the site where biologists from the…
+We drove directly to the site where biologists from the local conservation team were staking out the half devoured carcass of a cow; they were hoping to identify which particular cat was responsible.
+In the…

 Month: January 2021